 The clear-as-day layout, the high contrast white on black detailing, the formidable performance; enduring features of the Sub since the beginning.
 The shoulders may be a little brawnier these days, and the hands and indexes have put on some weight, but there is still nothing else out there can touch it for sheer legacy.
 The Cerachrom bezel is tougher, and blacker, than ever.
 The Cal.
 3135 is the same movement used for the last 30 years.
 Why?
 Because this is Rolex and if something works faultlessly, why bother changing it?

 With its timeless looks and all round versatility, the Rolex Submariner ref.
 116610 will always be the dive watch against which all others are judged.
 It is no wonder that this watch is out of stock from Authorized Dealers.
-Luckily, you can get a Submariner 116610 at Bob’s Watches as the secondary market purchases from the general public.

 The Blancpain Fifty-Fathoms Tribute to MIL-SPEC